SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/kaltura-source.md

 ### Vendor configuration

-In this configuration, you will create a new [Kaltura App Token](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/application-tokens.html) in the [Kaltura Develops Portal](https://developer.kaltura.com/api-docs/service/appToken/action/add) or via your own hosted API portal to generate a App token and App Id.
+In this configuration, you will create a new [Kaltura App Token](https://developer.kaltura.com/api-docs/VPaaS-API-Getting-Started/application-tokens.html) in the [Kaltura Developer Portal](https://developer.kaltura.com/api-docs/service/appToken/action/add) or via your own hosted API portal to generate an App Token and App ID.

 #### Create a New App Token